andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_09_Scripting.rst

 Script 2: QA Checks
 ^^^^^^^^^^^^^^^^^^^

 Just as with the preprocessing script, the QA script contains all of the quality checks that we did in the previous chapters.
 You can download it `here <https://github.com/andrewjahn/MRtrix_Analysis_Scripts/blob/master/02_QC_mrview.sh>`__, and execute it by typing ``bash 02_QC_mrview.sh``.
-It will use ``mrview`` and ``shview`` to examine the output of each preprocessing step; to proceed to the next QC check, you will need to close the window that is currently open.
+(Make sure it is placed in the folder ``sub-CON03/ses-preop/dwi`` before you run it.)
+It will use ``mrview`` and ``shview`` to examine the output of each preprocessing step, similar to what we did in a :ref:`previous chapter <MRtrix_05_BasisFunctions>` that examined the results of preprocessing; to proceed to the next QC check, you will need to close the window that is currently open.
 The contents of the script are reproduced below:

 ::